 What permit(s) do I need to travel on the PNNST through Olympic National Park?

 Red camps on our Campsite Map including the Sol Duc/Seven Lakes Basin area southwest of Port Angeles and the Ozette Coast from Yellowbanks north through Cape Alava have limited availability.
-Permits must be obtained in advance(before you arrive at the trailhead) via a reservation request or in person within 24 hours of your trip at the Port Angeles WIC or South Shore Quinault Recreation Information Center (USFS).
+Permits must be obtained in advance(before you arrive at the trailhead) via a reservation request or in person within 24 hours of your trip at the Port Angeles WIC or Quinault Rain Forest Ranger Station on North Shore Road.
 Submitting a reservation request does not guarantee a permit.
 In reservation areas, camping is limited to designated sites.
 If you have completed a reservation form in advance and it was approved, we can arrange to email or fax you your permit if you are not passing through Port Angeles or Quinault.

 Most PNNST hikers call the WIC from Port Townsend, WA to set up their permit over the phone.
 The WIC will then email the permit to the hiker and they can carry the permit downloaded to their phone.
 We can also fax the paper permit if they call from a location where they can receive a fax.